There Is Life After Divorce

 Our lawyers have seen the damage caused to families by the traditional adversarial divorce process.
 We have made it our mission to offer alternatives and to help people through divorce to productive, happy lives afterward.

 Divorce covers many aspects of your life.
-Issues covered during a collaborative or cooperative divorce process and in divorce mediation may include:
+Issues covered during a collaborative and in cooperative divorce process may include:

 - High net worth and complex divorce